markzampoglou/GettingAndCleaningData/README.md

 (Original data collection description in http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-*Place the "run_analysis.R" file in the same folder as the unzipped data (the file should be at the same level as "features.txt", "features_info.txt" etc.)
++Place the "run_analysis.R" file in the same folder as the unzipped data (the file should be at the same level as "features.txt", "features_info.txt" etc.)

-*Run "source("run_analysis.R")" from within R. This should create locally the files "Tidy.csv" and "X.csv".
++Run "source("run_analysis.R")" from within R. This should create locally the files "Tidy.csv" and "X.csv".
 The contents of these two files are described in the codebook.

-*The code does not require loading any other libraries beyond the default ones loaded by RStudio
++The code does not require loading any other libraries beyond the default ones loaded by RStudio

-*The code begins by cleaning the environment (running "rm(list=ls()) to avoid potential conflicts.
++The code begins by cleaning the environment (running "rm(list=ls()) to avoid potential conflicts.
 Make sure you store any unsaved objects prior to running the code!